craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 While many of the most common spellcasters draw on divine or natural powers, those casters will find that their powers have been stripped from them in this place.
 While you may call upon a natural or divine power in this place, you are sure to fail to reach them.
 Repeated attempts may draw upon the ire of the Old...

 	> When a "divine" or "natural" caster attempts to cast a spell, they may expend a number of hit-die equal to the spell's level.
 If they do not, they take that number of d10 psycic damage instead.
 This effect only occurs after a caster's first spell or after 4 hours in The Old.
-	> After this point, spell slots may not be expended and spell may not be cast - including cantrips.
+	> After this point, spell slots may not be expended and spells may not be cast - including cantrips.
 	> The following dnd5e spellcaster classes are efffected; Druids, Rangers, Clerics, Paladins, Warlocks.

 ##### Arcane Spellcasters